chandanvars/api_automation_ai/README.md

 - **Branching**
   - `master` branch contains stable, production-ready code.
-  - Feature branches should be created from `master` using the naming convention:
+  - Create feature branches from `master` using the naming convention:
     ```
     feature/your_feature_name
     ```
-  - Bugfix branches:
+  - Create bugfix branches as needed:
     ```
     bugfix/your_bugfix_description
     ```
 - **Pull Requests (PRs)**
-  - Always create PRs from feature or bugfix branches into `master`.
+  - Create PRs from feature or bugfix branches to `master`.
-  - PR titles should be clear and descriptive.
+  - Use clear, descriptive PR titles.
-  - Include detailed descriptions of changes, and link related issues if applicable.
+  - Include detailed descriptions of changes and link related issues if applicable.
-  - Ensure all tests pass before requesting a review.
+  - Ensure all tests pass before requesting reviews.
-  - Reviewers must approve PRs before merging.
+  - Reviews must approve PRs before merging.
-  - Squash commits for a clean history.
+  - Squash commits to maintain a clean git history.

 ---

 ## Contribution Guidelines

 - Fork the repository and create your feature branch.
-- Write tests for any new functionality.
+- Write tests for any new functionality or bug fixes.
-- Follow the existing code style and conventions.
+- Follow existing code style and conventions.
-- Submit a pull request with a clear description of your changes.
+- Submit pull requests with clear, comprehensive descriptions of your changes.

+---

+## Notes and Best Practices

+- Always keep sensitive information such as tokens out of the repository by using environment variables.
+- Maintain modular and reusable test code to facilitate scalability.
+- Regularly update documentation to reflect changes in the framework.
+- Utilize the `reports/` directory to monitor test outcomes and troubleshoot failures.
+- Engage with the team through issues and PR reviews to improve code quality.

 ---